SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

                 SBBRadioButton(isOn: $isOn) {                                                  // with custom content
                 // Your custom content
             }
-            SBBRadioButton(isOn: $isOn, label: Text("Label"), showTextFieldLine: false)    // hiding the separator line }
+            SBBRadioButton(isOn: $isOn, label: Text("Label"), showBottomLine: false)    // hiding the separator line }
     }
 ```

 ## SBBTextField

 SBBTextField is a SBB-styled SwiftUI TextField with floating label.
 It optionally features a placeholder label and an icon.
+By default, SBBTextField shows a separator line at its bottom since it will mostly be used inside SBBFormGroup.
+However you can also optionally hide the separator line.

 ```
     @State private var text = ""